Chinese New Year: Red envelopes

-Combatting demons
+Combating demons

 In ancient times, there was a monster named sui (祟) which came out on New Year's Eve and touched the heads of sleeping children.
 The child would be frightened by the touch and wake up and have a fever.
 The fever would eventually cause the child to have intellectual disabilities.
 Hence, families will light up their homes and stay awake, leading to a tradition of shou sui (守祟), to guard against sui harming their children.

 A folklore tale of sui is about an elderly couple with a precious son.
 On the night of New Year's Eve, since they were afraid that sui would come, they took out eight pieces of copper coins to play with their son to keep him awake.
 Their son was very sleepy, however, so they let him go to sleep after placing a red paper bag containing the copper coins under the child's pillow.
 The two older children also stayed with him for the whole night.
 Suddenly, the doors and windows were blown open by a strange wind, and even the candlelight was extinguished.
 It turned out to be a sui.
 When the sui was going to reach out and touch the child's head, the pillow suddenly brightened with the golden light, and the sui was scared away, so the exorcism effect of "red paper wrapped copper money" spread in China (see also Chinese numismatic charms).
-The money was then called ya sui qian (壓歲錢), the money to suppress sui.
+The money was then called ya sui qian (壓祟錢), the money to suppress sui.

 Another tale recounts a village terrorized by a huge demon that none could defeat; numerous warriors and statesmen had attempted to do, to no avail.
 A young orphan, wielding a magical sword passed down from his ancestors, confronted and battled the demon, ultimately slaying it.
 With the demon vanquished, peace returned to the village, and in gratitude, the elders bestowed upon the courageous young man a red envelope filled with money as a token of appreciation for his valor and for freeing the village from the demon's menace.